morrownr/USB-WiFi/home/Compiling_the_Linux_Mainline_Kernel.md

 -----

-Step 6

-Now is the time to patch any files if you are going to test.
+6. Now is the time to patch any files if you are going to test.

 -----

-Step 7

-Compile the kernel:
+7. Compile the kernel:

 ```
 make -j$(nproc)